trussworks/Engineering-Playbook/practices/appeng/decision-guide.md

 or fast
-our software is underneath the hood, if a user can't access it and perform its intented purpose with ease, we have not built good software.
+our software is underneath the hood, if a user can't access it and perform its intended purpose with ease, we have not built good software.
 This includes making our software accessible to our users,